TrainWeb.org Facebook Page

 Big Horn siding.

-The train took many curves on its way towards Sublette.
+Rounding many curves on the way towards Sublette.

-Sublette.
-This was the home for section ganges, the men who maintained the right-of-way, ties, ballast and rails.
-Bunk house for other workers, coal storage, water spout and speeder shed.
+Sublette, home for section gangs, the men who maintained the right-of-way, ties, ballast and rails.
+There are bunk houses for other workers, coal storage, a water spout and a speeder shed.
 Our engine took on water here.

 Leaving Sublette.